ima2132/Code-Quiz/README.md

 - [Deployed URL](#deployed-url)

 ## Description
 This project marks the implementation of JavaScript and web APIS into a timed quiz.
-The main objective is to create an application that presents the user with coding questions and can be penalized through time deduction if they answer incorrectly.
-At the end of the quiz, the user can enter their initials, view their score, and save their record.
+The main objective is to develop an application that offers users a series of coding questions.
+If users provide incorrect answers, they will be penalized by having time deducted from their remaining time.
+Upon completing the quiz, users will have the opportunity to enter their initials, view their score, and save their record for future reference.

 This project is also a great way to test one's coding knowledge and/or in preparation of a technical round of a job interview.